 Banned or Trespassed from a Casino

 The difference between banned and trespassed has to do with the degree of your actions.
 The obvious ones involve prostitution, vagrancy, intoxication, and obnoxious behavior.
-Casinos consider abusing promotional programs, drawings, or contests undesirable and cheating.
+In addition, casinos consider abusing promotional programs, drawings, or contests undesirable and cheating.
 By the way, counting cards (sorry, Blackjack players) is considered a not-wanted practice on their private casino floors.
 While not illegal, you can be backed off or asked to leave if suspected.

-If you refuse to wear your mask in a casino, a mandatory guideline, they are within their rights to ask you to leave.
+If you refuse to wear your mask in a casino when it’s a casino mandatory guideline, they are within their rights to ask you to leave.
 The casino staff has the ability to arrest you for trespassing if you refuse to leave.
 You might think you have the right to refuse to mask up, but that right to refusal ended when you stepped on private property.
 (Medical exceptions do exist)

 Related Post – Policing in the Casino Gaming Environment